 My reward for passing the Master’s Exam in March of 1992 was to work Sunday brunch two days later.
 It wasn’t punishment, it was just how the schedule worked out and I wasn’t about to pass the shift off on the other two sommeliers who were also good friends.
 To be honest, they would have refused to work it and rightly so.

 When I returned to the table he handed me the list and said with the utmost confidence, “we’ll have the such-and-such old vines Zinfandel.”
 The wine in question was a seriously tannic red from a top Zinfandel producer and from a vineyard that dated well back into the 19th century.
 For the sake of convenience, we’ll call it “Death Star” because the tannins were so extreme they could easily take oil stains off a driveway.
+The only reason it was even on the list was simply because of the minuscule allocation we had just received.
 “Just curious,” I cautiously asked, “what will you be enjoying for dinner?”
-The host responded by saying they would start by sharing a dozen oysters and then two of them were having the poached salmon special while the other two had settled on sautéed local Petrale Sole.
-Immediately all the sommelier alarms in my head went off at over 100 decibels.
-The combination of a ferociously tannic wine with oysters and delicate fish was like a train looking for a wreck.
-I quickly went into triage mode and tried to talk him out of the wine in every possible way by saying things like:
+The host responded by saying they would start by sharing a dozen oysters and then two of them were having poached salmon while the other two had settled on sautéed local Petrale Sole.
+Immediately, all the sommelier alarms in my head went off at over 100 decibels.
+The combination of a ferociously tannic red with oysters and delicate fish was like a train looking for a wreck.
+I quickly went into triage mode and tried to talk him out of the wine in every possible way, saying things like:

 “Great choice.
 You know, I tasted that wine recently and it’s a bit tight and pretty tannic.
 So we might look at a delicious aromatic white to go with the salmon and Petrale instead.”